awsdocs/amazon-s3-userguide/doc_source/storage_lens_console_editing.md

 1. On the dashboard configuration page, in the **General** section, you can update and add tags to your dashboard\.

    You can use tags to manage permissions for your dashboard and to track costs for S3 Storage Lens\.
-For more information, see [Controlling access using resource tags](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_tags.html) in the *IAM User Guide* and [AWS\-Generated Cost Allocation Tags](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/aws-tags.html) in the *AWS Billing and Cost Management User Guide*\.
+For more information, see [Controlling access using resource tags](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_tags.html) in the *IAM User Guide* and [AWS\-Generated Cost Allocation Tags](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/aws-tags.html) in the *AWS Billing User Guide*\.
 **Note**
 You can add up to 50 tags to your dashboard configuration\.